-То Click View or change temperature Click Use 🔶 to raise or lower the setpoint.
-TIP Check the Show Zone Color option in the control's properties in ViewBuilder to match the color of the control's border with the thermographic color of the zone.
-Set timed override Click .
-Use to override the schedule and put the zone in an occupied state. • O - No override is active.
+View or change temperature Click Use to raise or lower the setpoint.
+TIP Check the Show Zone Color option in the control's properties ViewBuilder to match the color of the control's border with the thermo color of the zone.
+ViewBuilder to match the color of the control's border with the thermo Set timed override Click Luse to override the schedule and put the zone in a occupied state. n \circ 0 - No override is active.
 999 - Continuous override is active.
-The override remains in effect until the schedule transitions to occupied or until you cancel it.
-Any other number - Number of minutes remaining until the next transition to an unoccupied state.
-To cancel an override and return control to the schedule, continue clicking until the display shows 0.
-View or change fan speed Click Solution Click Cli NOTE Check the Allow Fan Adjustment option in the control's properties in ViewBuilder to enable fan speed control.
+The override remains in until the schedule transitions to occupied or until you cancel Any other number - Number of minutes remaining until the r transition to an unoccupied state. next To cancel an override and return control to the schedule, continue cli cking until the display shows 0.
+View or change fan speed Click to change the fan speed.
+NOTE Check the Allow Fan Adjustment option in the control's proper ViewBuilder to enable fan speed control. ties in